It’s summertime in the vineyards!

 follow link However, we wouldn’t advise tasting grapes before the clusters are evenly purple.
 This stage of purple and green still visible is just the first signal that sugar is around the corner.
 If you took one off now the acidity and tartness would knock your taste buds off.

-source url Overall, we’re right on target with when we expect to see veraison in Clarksburg.
+generic viagra canadian Overall, we’re right on target with when we expect to see veraison in Clarksburg.
 Once the grapes are completely purple and the clusters are softening we’ll start weekly lab (and taste!) testing to determine when the grapes are at their peak ripeness.
 The warm, long days of summer will soon turn to fall and we’ll be ready for harvest!
 For now we’re keeping busy with our fruit thinning, canopy management, and drip line irrigation during our heatwaves.